babel/babel-loader/README.md

 * `cacheCompression`: Default `true`.
 When set, each Babel transform output will be compressed with Gzip.
 If you want to opt-out of cache compression, set it to `false` -- your project may benefit from this if it transpiles thousands of files.

 * `customize`: Default `null`.
 The path of a module that exports a `custom` callback [like the one that you'd pass to `.custom()`](#customized-loader).
 Since you already have to make a new file to use this, it is recommended that you instead use `.custom` to create a wrapper loader.
-Only use this is you _must_ continue using `babel-loader` directly, but still want to customize.
+Only use this if you _must_ continue using `babel-loader` directly, but still want to customize.

 ## Troubleshooting